YahyaGamal/Schelling_ABM_assignment/README.md

 pip install numpy==1.26.4 matplotlib==3.10.0 ipython==8.32.0
 ```

-If you face issues with the Python libraries installation and cannot run the model in the Jupyter notebook, you can run an online version of the model through this [NetLogo Web link](https://www.netlogoweb.org/launch#https://www.netlogoweb.org/assets/modelslib/Sample%20Models/Social%20Science/Segregation.nlogo) (note that the `similarity_threshold` is labelled as `%-similar-wanted` in the NetLogo version).
+If you face issues with installing the Python libraries and cannot run the model in the Jupyter notebook, you can run an online version of the model through this [NetLogo Web link](https://www.netlogoweb.org/launch#https://www.netlogoweb.org/assets/modelslib/Sample%20Models/Social%20Science/Segregation.nlogo) (note that the `similarity_threshold` is labelled as `%-similar-wanted` in the NetLogo version).